Connect with others who understand.

 Heart Problems With Spinal Muscular Atrophy

-Symptoms of Cardiomyopathy in SMA
+Symptoms of Cardiomyopathy in Spinal Muscular Atrophy

 • Breathlessness with physical activity or while at rest